ConsentViewController

 [consentManager loadMessage];

-It's important to notice that if any of the components of the message doesn't have a translation for that language, the component will be rendered in english as a fallback.
+It's important to notice that if any of the components of the message doesn't have a translation for that language, the component will be rendered in the default language configured in the message builder.

 Loading Stage campaigns